zai3lo/Combat-Logger/README.md

 Minecraft mod that will kick you without combat logging.
 Keybind: F7

+# Building
+./gradlew (module):assemble
+e.g ./gradlew v1.19.2:assemble

-# ./gradlew assemble
+# Credit

-credit to @ melstarrr on discord for spending a week skidding my mod (failed btw)
+credit to @ melstarrr on discord for spending a week skidding this mod (failed btw)